Alex-Hill94/SCIMITAR_PUBLIC/README.md

 **SCIMITAR: Optimising chest digital tomosynthesis devices using geometric simulations and genetic algorithms**

 This repository contains the publicly available version of the SCIMITAR software developed for the paper by A.D.
-Hill et al.
+Hill et al. (DOI 10.1088/2057-1976/ae0fa0).

-## 🚧 Repository Status

-**This repository is currently under construction and will be populated prior to full publication.**

-Content to be added includes:
-- Source code
-- Documentation
-- Example configurations
-- Usage instructions
-- Installation guide

 ## About